-Try asking your neighbors, parents of other students or a school academic counselor for suggestions of private tutors in your area.
+Try asking your neighbors, parents of other students, or a school academic counselor for suggestions of private tutors in your area.

 Check Local Boards

-Both online and physical community boards are likely to have postings advertising someone's math tutoring services.
-Your local community center and the library is a good place to start.
+Both online and physical community boards are likely to have postings advertising math tutoring services.
+Your local community center and library is a good place to start.
 Also, check out online boards like Craigslist or Nextdoor.

-If you find someone through a posting ask about their background, cost, and availability.
+If you find someone through a posting, ask about their background, cost, and availability.
 Setting the first meeting at a public library works well for both parties.